bamadesigner/accessible-dropdown-menu/README.md

 To create the final markup for your menu:

 1. Run `yarn run build`
-2. Open the `index.html` file in the `build` directory
+2. Open the `index.html` file in the `docs` directory
 3. Find and copy/paste the entire `<nav class="acc-nav"></nav>` element
 4. You will also need the `access-menu-min.js` and `access-menu-horizontal.css` files.

 You will not need the other CSS files.
 These CSS files are just for this app.

-You can ignore everything else in the `build` directory.
+You can ignore everything else in the `docs` directory.
+I use the `docs` folder for the Github page.